Hans Halvorson Physics, Logic, Philosophy

 • Mark C. Taylor, Kierkegaard’s Pseudonymous Authorship (Princeton UP, 1975) — still the best study of the literary architecture

-• George Pattison, Kierkegaard and the Quest for Unambiguous Life (Oxford UP,
+• George Pattison, Kierkegaard and the Quest for Unambiguous Life (Oxford UP, 2013) — particularly strong on the religious writings and the late attack

 Syllabus subject to revision.
 The seminar has no fixed conclusion — only, as Kierkegaard would say, an upbuilding task for each participant to carry home.